picasso/zu-contact/README.md

 * Save messages to the database as comments to a post or page
 * Compatible with the latest version of WordPress
 <!-- * GDPR Compliant -->

+### Gutenberg blocks

+With custom blocks for Gutenberg WordPress editor you can easily create new contact forms and customize them with great flexibility:

+* You can create a form based on templates or from scratch
+* Add and remove form fields
+* Change the position of fields, their type and other attributes
+* Change field labels, placeholders and validation error messages
+* Add to verification form using Google `reCAPTCHA`
+* Change the animation of the form loader (used during form submission)

 ### Shortcode attributes